 How to Avoid Paying APR

-Since your credit score doesn’t improve by carrying balances forward, you might as well avoid paying interest and settle any pending balances in full before their due date.
+Optimizing the way you use your credit cards to avoid paying interest is your best plan of action for your personal finances.
+Since your credit score doesn’t improve by carrying balances forward, you might as well avoid paying interest and settle pending balances in full before their due date.

 Paying your statements off ahead of time will also help you maintain your credit score.
 Here are some tips to avoid paying interest on your credit cards:

-Make a budget and stick to it
+1. Make a Budget and Stick to It

-Budgets should designate funds for all your fixed monthly payments like mortgage payments, rent, and bills, along with having a buffer for expenses that may crop up.
+Budgets should designate funds for all your fixed monthly payments like mortgage payments, rent, and bills, along with a buffer for expenses that may crop up.
 Hold yourself accountable and track your expenses to keep your spending in check.

-The best way to avoid paying interest to credit card companies is to settle your outstanding payments before the due date lapses and interest becomes due.
+The best way to avoid paying interest to credit card companies is to settle your outstanding payments before the due date lapses and interest is due.
 You may consider developing the habit of settling your balance as soon as you receive your credit card statement.